jimmoffitt/rbComplianceAPI/README.md

       * __out_box__: Directory where Compliance datafiles are written.
 Defaults to ```./data```.
 Specified directory is created if neccessary.
       * __ignore_no_results_response__: When set to ```true``` no file is written if there are no Compliance events in API response.
 When set to false, a file is created even if no events occured during the requested period.
 Defaults to ```true```.

   * Logging.
-This Compliance API client includes basic logging support (using the [logging](https://github.com/TwP/logging) Ruby gem), with the following options.
+The client includes basic logging support (using the [logging](https://github.com/TwP/logging) Ruby gem), with the following options.

     * __log_file_path__: The path and file name to contain client log entries.
 Default to ```./compliance_api.log```.
     * __warn_level__: Logging level: debug, info, warn, critical.